kobman/KOBman/GREENLIGHT.md

 # GREENLIGHT

 ## Prerequisites
 * KOBman utility should be installed.
-Check out the link on how to install KOBman https://github.com/EtricKombat/KOBman/blob/master/README.md
+Check out <a href="https://github.com/EtricKombat/KOBman/blob/master/README.md">KOBman  readme</a> on how to install KOBman
 * VON should be up and running.
 Check out the link on how to install and run VON
 * OrgBook should be up and running.Check out the link on how to install and run OrgBook